czero69/AirSim/README.md

 What does not work:
 - opticalFlow (Hsli compilation errors - not yet investigated)
-- "Multirotor" and "Car" (for now I am not bringing these as I don't need them.)
+- "Multirotor" and "Car" (for now I am not bringing these as I don't need them)

 ### How to compile

 my stack:
-- Unreal Engine 5.0.2 Release branch
+- Unreal Engine 5.0.2, Release branch
 - Visual Studio 2022 and Windows 10 SDK (10.0.19041.0)

-AirSim by default wants 10.0.19041.0.
-If you have other Windows 10 SDK versions installed, I suggest uninstalling them so Unreal Engine, Visual, or anything will not pick them by accident.
+AirSim by default wants to be compiled with 10.0.19041.0.
+If you have other Windows 10 SDK versions installed, I suggest uninstalling them so Unreal Engine/Visual Studio will not pick them by accident.
 Get Unreal Engine 5.0.2 Release branch (or possibly newer).
 For the 5.0.1 Release, you will need to fix JSON 1.2 support manually.

 Get code from this AirSim Branch.
 Compile it and add it to your Unreal Project (copy plugin dir, edit .uproject).
 Follow official AirSim build instructions for these.